Guidance

 Internal quality assurance: QA group

-Internal users of the FRS dataset, that are authorised to have pre-published access, for either their own publication production and/or assisting with QA, are kept up-to-date with changes.
+Internal users of the FRS dataset, who are authorised to have pre-published access, for either their own publication production and/or assisting with QA, are kept up to date with changes.

-After internal validation checks and cleaning of the data have been completed stakeholders are presented with a summary of changes to the data and any issues that the FRS team have identified.
+After the FRS team’s validation, checks and cleaning of the data have been completed, stakeholders are presented with a summary of changes to the data and any issues that the FRS team have identified.
 The test dataset is shared with these stakeholders.
 Any further issues are then dealt with by direct discussion with the stakeholder.
 There may be a further issue of a revised test dataset, before the data is declared to be final, and ready to use for publication of analysis.

 DWP has an ongoing dialogue with expert users of the FRS-based statistics in relation to several data issues.
 DWP expects this to continue in the future as part of its long-term work programme.